 Both options are a form of short-term business funding.

 Invoice financing and factoring are great when you’re in a cash flow shortage and/or expanding via growth.
 Or, if you have an incredible opportunity but need to act fast.
 These options let you get the capital needed to keep going full-speed!

 At one point we mentioned the invoice as “semi-binding”.
-There’s nothing stopping someone to bail after receiving an one.
+There’s nothing stopping someone to bail paying it after receiving one.
 In some situations, there’s nothing a provider can do about this.

 It’s unfortunate and sometimes unavoidable.
 An invoice does offer a proper form of accountability.
 It is a great piece of evidence if one needs to escalate payments through legal means.

 Do you need to make an invoice for a delivered product or service?
 Need to wrap your head around the concept as someone who received one?
 Let’s go ahead and use this section to make one so it answers both questions.